WaiMYuen/mbs-tech-test/README.md

 - `Zod` and `react-hook-form` for ease of validation as well as ensuring type sage validation for `amountForm`

 ### Component Design
-- Each element has been seperated out when in makes sense to ensure API logic is kept isolated, making testing for UI much easier
+- Each element has been seperated out when in makes sense to ensure API logic is kept isolated, making testing for UI much easier.
+Ensured to communicate the loading of the currency list from within the button (`currencySelect`) to ensure CLS is low

 ### Testing
 - Tested components with a `Provider` to match redux context
 - Avoided mocking `useDispatch` to ensure we test against rendered state vs Redux iteself

+### Notes
+-  Had I more time, i would've liked to include more accessibility options in such as aria-labels to better enable screen-readers and assistive technologies.
+Also would've liked to have the differences between smaller and larger screen sizes to be more pronounced.